Call SKB Real Estate to discuss your real estate goals. 907-802-1023

 Qualified Intermediaries and Exchange Accommodation Titleholders in Anchorage

 In addition to working with a knowledgeable realtor, hiring a qualified intermediary and exchange accommodation titleholder that has sufficient experience and knowledge to guide your 1031 exchange transaction is extremely important.
 The potential benefits of IRC Section 1031 can only be accessed when the transaction is properly executed and reported.
-Contact SKB Real Estate to discuss your potential 1031 exchange today.
+To set up a thirty-minute Zoom consultation to discuss your 1031 exchange needs, please use the following link to my Calendly.